Skip to Content

 The panel of tests done in Wisconsin meets the national standards of the tests recommended for infants to be screened for at birth.

-Each of the 47 disorders are very rare and can lead to life long issues if they go undiagnosed
+• Each of the 48 disorders is very rare and can lead to lifelong issues if they go undiagnosed

 Will my doctor repeat this screening at my baby's first visit?